Attention Pro Bono Volunteers:

 Center for Patient Partnerships

-LIFT Wisconsin provides legal services at community-based pop-up legal clinics.
+LIFT Wisconsin provides legal services at community-based pop-up legal clinics in Jefferson County.
 LIFT Wisconsin helps people restore suspended driver's licenses, assisting people identify other legal problems they may have, and referring them to further legal services and employment support.
-Students are supervised by clinical faculty at the Center for Patient Partnerships and the Neighborhood Law Clinic and staff attorneys at community-based partner organizations.
+Students are supervised by clinical faculty at the Center for Patient Partnerships and the LIFT staff attorney.

 • Approximate hours of work requested: Students are asked to commit to at least 9 hours over the semester, which would be a 3-hour training, plus volunteering at 2 clinics.